This document describes how to interface, use and process data from Sidescan Sonar systems.

-Because the SSS data can be stored in a sounding grid the sounding grid with SSS data can be displayed in the Navigation Display.
+Because the SSS data can be stored in a sounding grid it can be displayed in the Navigation Display.

 In order to display a sounding grid in the Navigation Display one must be selected in Session Setup (see figure Session Setup).

-In the View Properties select the correct Layer and the Attribute.
-QINSy contains a specific Sidescan Copper color map that can be used to display the SSS data.
+Select the correct Layer and the Attribute to show.
+Qinsy contains a specific Sidescan Copper color map that can be used to display the SSS data.